Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Results

 \subsubsection{Post-Trial Pointing Error Rate}

-We analyzed participants' post-trial pointing error rates across the two visualizations (\map vs. \AR), regardless of AI availability.
-We found a significant effect ($p < .0001$), with higher error rates in the \map condition ($Mdn = 0.08, IQR = 0.20$) compared to the \AR condition ($Mdn = 0, IQR = 0$).
-This result indicates that the \textbf{embedded visualization significantly improved participants' spatial mapping ability compared to the \map}.
+We analyzed participants' post-trial pointing error rates across the two visualizations (\map vs. \AR) \carton{at the participant level}, regardless of AI availability.
+We found a significant effect ($ F(1, 93) = 40.77, p < .001$), with higher error rates in the \map condition ($Mdn = 0.08, IQR = 0.20$) compared to the \AR condition ($Mdn = 0, IQR = 0$).
+This result indicates that \textbf{the X-ray visualization significantly improved participants' spatial mapping ability compared to the Minimap}.